solygambas/next-projects/02-blog/posts/getting-started-with-nextjs.md

 title: "Getting Started with NextJS"
 date: "2022-10-16"
 image: getting-started-nextjs.png
-excerpt: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
+excerpt: Next.js is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
 isFeatured: true
 ---

-NextJS is a **framework for ReactJS**.
+Next.js is a **framework for ReactJS**.

 Wait a second ... a "framework" for React?
 Isn't React itself already a framework for JavaScript?